 - Non-cash benefits that provide education, child development, and employment and job training (even if funded by TANF)

 - Education-related benefits

-- Any exclusively local, state, or tribal public benefit that is not cash assistance for income maintenance, institutionalization for long-term care at government expense, or another public benefit program not specifically listed in the regulation
+- Any exclusively local, state, or tribal public benefit that is not cash assistance for income maintenance

 - Benefits used by persons other than the applicant, including benefits used by their children